steveklabnik/jujutsu-tutorial/src/advanced/non-colocated-repos.md

 and our editor can work without knowing that `jj` exists.

 There's a second arrangement.
 Even if we never switch to it, looking at it will help us understand where the line between `jj` and `git` actually sits.
+This is a specialized alternative rather than another default: we should start with a colocated repository unless keeping Git-aware tools out is important to our workflow.

 ```console
 $ jj git init --no-colocate